DSparks156x/switchyfloat/CONTRIBUTING.md

     Feature: Separate Mahony KP configuration between package and firmware
      >
-     Mahony KP configuration is now separate between the App Config (firmware) and the Refloat Config (package).
+     Mahony KP configuration is now separate between the App Config (firmware) and the Switchyfloat Config (package).
 The App Config KP is now used for "true pitch", meaning a standard KP of less than 1 is required.
 (Float used Mahony KP of 0.2, here 0.4 is used, as it seems to work better)
      >
-     To make the transition seamless and to ensure no misconfiguration happens, Refloat will set the following values in App Config -> IMU if it detects Mahony KP greater than 1 being configured there:
+     To make the transition seamless and to ensure no misconfiguration happens, Switchyfloat will set the following values in App Config -> IMU if it detects Mahony KP greater than 1 being configured there:
      >
      - Mahony KP: 0.4